 Imagine you’re in an airplane.
 You’re getting ready to fly to the Caribbean for a romantic getaway when you hear a nervous voice come on over the speaker.

 “So we’re about to take off.
 Just so you know, I’ve never flown a plane before.… Continue reading Here

 “Hey Kyle, I read your last few articles about emotionally unavailable partners.
-It makes a lot of sense that you recommend others to avoid those of us with those flaws.
-Personally, I don’t want to be this way, but my childhood experiences, failed relationships, and lack of growth in becoming more emotionally available is downright depressing.… Continue reading Here
+It makes a lot of sense that you recommend others to avoid those of us with those flaws.… Continue reading Here

 In our modern culture, not being in a relationship ends up causing a man to be labeled as “having a problem.”